Grim-/OutwardSuperSimpleExample/README.md

 If you update the DodgeTrigger code to the above, you will see that as you expect, once we start the game (make sure to build the .dll file again and copy it over!) then press dodge we teleport 10 units ahead of the input direction.

+# End

-I wrote this mini guide in the hopes of inspiring some budding modders take the first steps with a practical example.
+I wrote this mini guide in the hopes of inspiring some budding modders take the first steps with a practical example, I have plans to follow up with a second focused more on getting useful information out of the game and covering Harmony patching a little more - this won't be too technical and will touch more on setting up a patch than how the patches themselves work.
+I also plan to write a practical guide on creating *SIMPLE* Particle Effects in Unity then importing them for use in Outward using SideLoader.

+Please let me know via Discord about any issues, mistakes or other stuff, I go by 'Emo' in the [Outward Modding Discord](https://discord.gg/DPD9eGDU).

 I hope this helps some what connect the dots of modding in Outward.

 https://i.imgur.com/6OzRVwm.mp4

-I plan to follow this up with a practical guide on creating *SIMPLE* Particle Effects in Unity for use in Outward.
-Please let me know via Discord about any issues, mistakes or other stuff, I go by 'Emo' in the modding discord.
+# Tasks
+- [ ] Intro into Particle Effects, Asset Bundles and Importing to Outward via SideLoader
+- [ ] Part Two Taking the next next Step (Talking Items)

-Special Thanks, in no particular order
+## Special Thanks, in no particular order

 Sinai - of the Modding discord and Creator/Maintainer of SideLoader - without which ALL Outward modding, would be magnitudes more difficult, the impact SideLoader has on the Outward Modding community cannot be understated.